schism-dev/schism/docs/input-output/outputs.md

     The ‘average |eta|’ above can be used as a quick and easy way to check if the run is progressing smoothly; it is the average of the absolute value of surface elevation at all nodes.
 If it’s too large or NaN, you have a problem.

 ## Global output
-SCHISM netcdf4 output is emitted in a directory called outputs/.
+SCHISM netcdf4 outputs are emitted in a directory called outputs/.
 This directory must exist or you will get an immediate crash from the model.

+Depending on whether or not you turned on OLDIO, the global netcdf outputs will look different.

+### Scribed I/O (OLDIO is OFF)
+Under this mode, the netcdf outputs are global (combined) outputs, and you can visualize or process thm using latest FORTRAN (e.g., read_output10*), matlab or python scripts.
+For example the latest VisIT plugins can visualize these outputs directly.

+All 2D variables (e.g. `elevation`, `sigWaveHeight` etc) as well as static information such as geometry and connectivity info are grouped into `out2d_*.nc`.
+On the other hand, each 3D variable has its own output, and vector variables have X and  Y components in separate outputs (e.g. `horizontalVelX` and `horizontalVelY`).

+### Old I/O (OLDIO is ON)
+Under this mode, each MPI process will dump its own output and a post-processing script (`combin_output*.f90`) will need to be used to combine these into global netcdf outputs.

-An example file name is `outputs/schout_0000_2.nc`.
+An example output file name is `outputs/schout_0000_2.nc`.
 More generally, the file name is: `schout_[processor_no]_[time_block /stack #].nc`

 !!!notes "Processor number"
     The mpi_processor number starts at 0 and represents the MPI processor ID from the task that wrote the output.